manuelkiessling/manuel.kiessling.net/content/2025-04-03-how-seasoned-developers-can-achieve-great-results-with-ai-coding-agents.md

 The following article describes well-suited real-life Coding Assistant use cases, and explains in detail the supporting practices that result in successful AI coding sessions.

+{{< sidenote title="Previous article version" >}}What you are reading is a heavily revised version of the original article.
+The new version has been improved with regards to clarity and structure.

+The original version is still [available on Github](https://github.com/manuelkiessling/manuel.kiessling.net/blob/7452401b3b8fafd58cacb8ef2428ac0976f4f02e/content/2025-04-03-how-seasoned-developers-can-achieve-great-results-with-ai-coding-agents.md).

+It also sparked a lively discussion over at HackerNews, which is worth a read, too:<br>https://news.ycombinator.com/item?id=43573755
+{{< /sidenote >}}

 # Introduction